Ruby on Rails Authentication and Authorization: A Complete Guide to Secure, Scalable User Access

-In this blog post, we will explore the basic steps for configuring user authentication and authorization in a Ruby on Rails application.
-As web applications grow in complexity and importance, ensuring that only authorized users can access certain parts of the application is critical.
-This post will walk you through implementing a robust and secure authentication system using popular Rails tools such as Devise and Pundit.
-Whether starting a new app from scratch or adding authentication to an existing project, this guide will provide you with the necessary knowledge and practical steps to implement effective user authentication and authorization.
+We’ve already shared some Ruby on Rails tips and tricks and actionable advice on taking your Ruby on Rails application to the next level.
+In this post, we will walk you through implementing a robust and secure authentication system using popular Rails tools such as Devise and Pundit.
+Whether starting a new app from scratch or adding authentication to an existing project, this guide will provide you with the necessary knowledge and practical steps to implement effective rails user authentication and authorization.

 authorization vs authentication